thefonso/SOLID/solid_LSP.md

 And this works fine and dandy.
-We can make rectangles till we're blue in the face.
+We can find the area of rectangles till we're blue in the face.
-And find their areas.

-	rect = Rectangle.new
+	rect = SomeProgram.new 20, 10
-	rect.area(2,4) # => 8
+	rect.area # => 200